julo123456/sql_challenge/README.md

 EmployeeSQL folder contains source data csv file and SQL files.

-Employee.sql file is a composite file containing table schema and queries.
+Employee.sql file is a composite file containing table schema and queries folowed by Entity Relational Digram (ERD) construction.

 Employee_Table.sql is the table schema only sql file.